 Pass in a `redirect_uri` and `provider` to generate the Authorization URL.

-For a complete list of Authorization URL parameters you can pass, refer to the Authorization URL Parameters Guide.
+For a complete list of authorization URL parameters you can pass, refer to the authorization URL parameters guide.

 We successfully added the capability to allow our app to generate a URL that lets them see the consent screen.
 However, we have yet to do two more things — define an endpoint to consume the user information after the OAuth consent screen and tie our front end to initiate sign-in.

-As the user gives OAuth2 Consent, Google sends the necessary tokens to Scalekit.
+As the user gives OAuth2 consent, Google sends the necessary tokens to Scalekit.
 Scalekit handles and redirects them back to your redirect_uri endpoint with a unique authorization code.
+The next step is to exchange this code via Scalekit to fetch the user's details from Google, such as their email and profile information.

 The following code snippets show how to set up the callback endpoint that will be used to exchange the authorization code with Scalekit to retrieve the user’s details.

-Now that the backend is ready, it’s time to set up the frontend to initiate the Google Sign-in process using Scalekit.
+Now that the backend is ready, it’s time to set up the frontend to initiate the Google sign-in process using Scalekit.

 Here's how the process works: